 So honor Him, reverence Him, maintain a healthy fear of the majesty of all He is, and above all be obedient to Him… because the more we dwell on His grandeur and majesty, the more we are awed and humbled by the thought that He would even take time for us…

 But be careful.
-Be careful not to forsake your first Love – don’t become so religious about your reverence that you forget the passion you have for Him based on what He has done for you because of His great and undying love for you.
+Be careful not to forsake your first Love – we must not become so religious about our reverence that we forget the passion we have for Him based on what He has done for us because of His great and undying love for us.

 He is not a far-away God.
-He is near, He is personally involved in your life, and He loves for you to acknowledge His goodness toward you personally.
+He is near, He is personally involved in our lives, and He loves for us to acknowledge His goodness toward us personally.

 You shall love the Lord your God with all your heart, all your soul, all your mind, and all your strength. ~ Matthew 12:30